Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/324-docking-station-usb-devices.md

 1. Proceed with the
     [Test cases common documentation](#test-cases-common-documentation) section.
 1. Install the `libinput-tools` package: `sudo apt install libinput-tools`.
-1. Connect the external USB keyboard using the USB port.
+1. The external USB keyboard connected to the docking station.

 **Test steps**